Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Conclusions

 \section{Conclusions}

 The discussion of algorithmic collusion is largely based on the experimental results of specific algorithms and versions of the Bertrand competition.
 In general, learning algorithms do not converge to an equilibrium.
-However, we prove that important algorithms do so in repeated Bertrand pricing competition with all-or-nothing and linear demand models.
+However, we prove that important algorithms do so in repeated Bertrand pricing competition with all-or-nothing, linear, and logit demand models.
 The convergence of mean-based algorithms to correlated rationalizable strategies is of independent interest and might be useful for the analysis of different games as well.
 The result closes a gap in the literature on learning in games, which largely focused on algorithms with no internal or external regret, which converge to correlated or coarse correlated equilibria, respectively.
 Mean-based algorithms such as Exp3 only require bandit feedback after each round, a realistic assumption for algorithms used in algorithmic pricing.
 The fact that correlated rationalizable strategy profiles coincide with the set of Nash equilibria in Bertrand competition games is an important insight, and it shows that such games can be learned even with very simple algorithms relevant in practice.

+In our experiments, persistent supra-competitive pricing is rare for the bandit algorithms we study and appears mainly in special symmetric installations, such as symmetric UCB among a few sellers.
+Whether such outcomes should be classified as collusion in the stricter legal or economic sense depends on the underlying mechanism and on whether multiple firms’ choices are implicated in sustaining the outcome.

-We also show experimentally that when (not mean-based) online optimization algorithms are used in combination, algorithmic collusion is mostly not sustained in experiments.
-If sellers use UCB or Q-learning symmetrically, they might learn prices higher than the Nash equilibrium.
-A combination of different algorithms, however, rarely develops collusion.
-Such insights are important for regulators when they want to identify collusion in online markets.
+Such insights are important for regulators when they want to identify non-competitive behavior in online markets.
 While multi-armed bandit algorithms are an important and widely used class of algorithms used for algorithmic pricing, one cannot guarantee that sellers don't use other algorithms.
 In future research, it will be valuable to analyze and classify alternative algorithms and models.
 The properties that we showed for the Bertrand competition will also be useful for subsequent studies.